anuragpurkayastha/melody-maker/README.md

 Through the interface, text files with melody information are able to be loaded to be played.

+I found this program online at [Nifty Assignments](http://nifty.stanford.edu/2015/obourn-stepp-melody-maker/), which is a website that hosts university standard assignments from a number of universities around the world.

 ## Compilation
 Compile the program using the following command